johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 ```bash
 $ sh build.sh
 ```
-\**This is a bash script that runs on Linux-like systems.
+\**This is a script that runs on Linux-like systems.
 You may have to make an adjustment for non-Linux systems.
 Note that the script is simply a convenience that runs `npm install` inside each top-level directory, so you can always fall back to that technique if you have trouble with the script.*

 ### Overview for Part 1